craftablescience/sourcepp/FUTURE.md

   - Parse animations/sequences
   - Make something to construct StudioModel objects from a given model file like obj/glTF?
   - Add a save method to write the constituent parts of a StudioModel to disk
+- `toolpp`
+  - Add write support to KV1 `CmdSeq.wc` files when `kvpp` write support is implemented
+  - Perhaps add the ability to parse TeamSpen's additions to the FGD format?
 - `vpkpp`
   - Cache file handles so they're not constantly getting closed/opened
 - `vtfpp`